Dr Caroline West’s guide to talking to your teenagers about consent

 Tell me about your start in the industry.
 Was a career in the music business always something you aspired to?

 I always wanted to be a songwriter, as a kid I was always making up songs and teaching myself instruments and different covers to play.
 I would come up with incredibly depressing songs and a life I hadn’t really experienced yet, which is pretty funny looking back.
 I took myself really seriously too, much to the amusement of all the adults around me!
-So yeah, I always wanted to be in a band, or something.
+So yeah, I always wanted to be in a band.
 I never thought I’d be a singer, but I suppose that’s just how things shook out because I was always writing.

 I always think a song feels most scary and personal when it’s just yours, before everyone else has listened to it.
 From the moment you show it to anyone else, it becomes less and less scary because it feels like it takes on its own little life and belongs to each listener instead.
 For instance, I’m in the middle of recording my third album and even though my producer Tommy (who has also worked with Villagers, Pillow Queens, and SOAK) and the musicians playing on the songs are the only ones who’ve heard them, the songs are already feeling a little bit less mine and more ours.
 It’s my favourite bit.